Maybe Accepting Guests

 Teach, Learn, Share

-I am a teacher, so I teach French as second language to students wo are dutch speaking or others.
-I can teach you French too, with my bad English or in Dutch...
+I am a teacher and I teach French as second language .
+I can teach you French too, with my bad English or in Dutch or very bad Spanish.

 I have done Ikebana and Japanese classes, I always look forward to practice.